import-js/eslint-plugin-import/docs/rules/no-relative-parent-imports.md

 # no-relative-parent-imports

-Use this rule to prevent imports to folds in relative parent paths.
+Use this rule to prevent imports to folders in relative parent paths.

 It's useful for large codebases codebases to enforce directed-acyclic-graph like folder structures.